Blogs

 6500K+- Ultra daylight

-How to Select The Right Color Temperature
+How to Select The Right Colour Temperature

 LED Color Temperature for different setting